 After all these years of similar messaging with lackluster results, why do we dare to hope that now we’re on the cusp of change?
 We’re moving closer to an era of hyper-personalized medicine, where an individual’s data will be able to reveal insight into what specific exercise, diet, and behaviors will most help that particular person.
 The pandemic has thrust the importance of health into the spotlight, motivating people to take advantage of the volume of free and accurate information available online to lead healthier lives.
 There is a greater awareness of lifestyle diseases and a greater understanding of how preventable they are.
 However, this wealth of information and proliferation of services can lead to confusion, and the average healthcare consumer still needs support to understand their own benefits, which information to trust, and the ins and outs of the healthcare system.

 Healthcare navigation gives people the same level of inside access to medical advice and information about the healthcare system afforded to people lucky enough to have a doctor or pharmacist in the family.
 Care navigation serves as the single front door to a member’s healthcare journey.
 As part of an employer-sponsored healthcare plan, dedicated health guides help members make the most of their healthcare benefits, offering personalized, clinical-first guidance.
 A health guide is a perfect advocate to explain not only a Tier 0 approach to solving an immediate health need but also to advise on how to begin the Tier 0 journey for preventing problems that aren’t yet occurring.
 A dedicated healthcare navigator will see all of a member’s medical information in one place and know if it’s time to schedule a particular screening, get an annual check-up, or find a new primary care physician.
-Implementing a care navigation solution is an effective way for employers to encourage preventive care measures that drive healthcare value, leading to lower costs and happier, healthier employees.
+Implementing a health navigation solution is an effective way for employers to encourage preventive care measures that drive healthcare value, leading to lower costs and happier, healthier employees.